Try (Pink song): Composition

 "Try" was written and composed by Ben West and Busbee, while production was handled by Greg Kurstin, who also produced her previous single, "Blow Me (One Last Kiss)."
 It is a pop ballad modelled on 1980s FM Rock, built around two-volume arrangement, whereby the verses are quiet and the chorus is loud, according to Idolator's Carl Willot.
 Lyrically, it is an ode to taking risks with love, no matter the consequences.
 It also talks about hanging onto one's dreams and aspirations, even if it means taking risks.
 "Where there is desire there is gonna be a flame," sings Pink on the chorus.
 "Where there is a flame, someone's bound to get burned.
 But just because it burns, doesn't mean you're gonna die.
 You gotta get up and try, try, try."
 The song was originally composed in the key of A# major, with a moderate tempo of 103 beats per minute.
 Pink's version, however, sees the key lifted to D major – four semitones higher – with a slightly faster tempo of 104 beats per minute.
-"Try" follows a chord progression of VI-III-VII-I, and Pink's vocals span two octave and a major third from D3 to F#5 (harmony).
+"Try" follows a chord progression of G major-D major-A major-B minor, and Pink's vocals span two octave and a major third from D3 to F#5 (harmony).

 Critical reception

 The song received mostly positive reviews from music critics, who praised its production.
 Andrew Hampp of Billboard commented "With a melody reminiscent of 'Whataya Want from Me,' the 2009 hit she penned for Adam Lambert, the single already pairs well sonically with Pink's catalog."
 Josh Langhoff of PopMatters called it "an ode to romantic persistence over crisp 'Hysteria' guitars."
 Amy Sciarretto of Pop Crush wrote, "It's a belter with a soulful voice, and she sounds like Kelly Clarkson with this song.
 The midtempo track finds Pink mourning, lamenting and musing on a relationship that is breaking down at its core.
 It hurts, but this song is a salve over the wound."

 Dean Piper of Mirror Online wrote: "The stand out track and an obvious international radio hit is 'Try.'
 Think how big and fabulous 'Who Knew' was – 'Try' is on the same wavelength."
 Sarah Rodman of The Boston Globe called it a "keeper and an urging-to-victory battle cry," Robert Copsey of Digital Spy described it as "a ballad of the stadium-filling, lighter-waving variety." while Caryn Ganz of Spin called it a "breakup salve."
-Lewis Corner of Digital Spy gave the song 4 out of possible 5, writing: "Although she may not be treading new ground sonically, her passionate tones and solid determination will continue her chart presence - and rightly so."
+Lewis Corner of Digital Spy gave the song 4 out of possible 5, writing: "Although she may not be treading new ground sonically, her passionate tones and solid determination will continue her chart presence – and rightly so."
 However, Sal Cinquemani of Slant Magazine was less positive, writing that "the midtempo 'Try' doesn't push Pink forward either, and it's marred by singsong lyrics."
 Greg Kot of Chicago Tribune also shared the same thought, writing: "No one, not even Pink, can save lyrics such as these."